 - Other Events Hosted: NBA, WNBA, College Basketball, Lacrosse, Concerts, Wrestling, Award Shows

-Madison Square Garden is in New York City.
+Madison Square Garden is in Manhattan.
 If you want to watch the game and bet from your phone, some bars in the area include The Ainsworth, American Whiskey, and Blarney Stone.
 New York City has options everywhere, so you’ll have no issues finding a place to watch the game.